dorellang/hunter/README.md

 # Hunter

-What is Hunter?

-What is it useful for?
+(WARNING: This is a Work-In-Progress, so stuff may not work as expected...)

+Hunter (standing for Hunter Useful and Nice Tool for Ecmascript Reengineering) is a platform in development that helps programmers to understand JavaScript applications via interactive visualizations.

+Currently we're only supporting up to ES5 apps (this will change soon).

 ## Load Hunter

-Execute the following code snippet to load Roassal2
+Execute the following code snippet in a Pharo 6 image to load Hunter (and its dependencies)
 ```Smalltalk
 Gofer it
     smalltalkhubUser: 'dorellang' project: 'Hunter';